mmalekzadeh/m5stack-lab/README.md

 After you get an M5Stack, you may want to program it.

-	NOTE: Programming an M5Stack via the Arduino IDE will delete the factory set code, however you will still be able to reprogram it with the firmware at a later stage.
+* NOTE: Programming an M5Stack via the Arduino IDE will delete the factory set code, however you will still be able to reprogram it with the firmware at a later stage.

 ### Step 1

 Firstly, download the Arduino IDE from https://www.arduino.cc/en/Main/Software.

+* It runs on Windows, Mac OS X, and Linux.
+The environment is written in Java and based on Processing and other open-source software.

 ### Step 2